generic

 (33 games)

-Law enforcement video games are somewhat the equivalent of detective fiction TV series, no wonder that a Miami Vice and Hill Street Blues each have their video game.
-If a game involves the police, SWAT or some kind of futuristic law enforcement (think about Blade Runner), it's listed here.
+Law enforcement video games are the interactive equivalent of detective fiction TV series, offering players a chance to immerse themselves in the world of crime-solving and justice.
+It's no surprise that popular shows like Miami Vice and Hill Street Blues have inspired their own video game adaptations.
+This list includes games that feature police officers, SWAT teams, or even futuristic law enforcement agencies, reminiscent of the cyberpunk atmosphere in Blade Runner.

 The navy, the army, the air force, were all an inspiration for a number of games belonging to many different genres, from run and gun action games to flight simulations.
 Whether or not you like military themes, the top quality of these games was often enough to attract lots of players.